SharePoint Publisher Add-in for Outlook

 Publish whole contents of a folder

-To publish the whole contents of an Outlook folder to SharePoint, click Publisher toolbar > Publish Folder To, and choose the particular SharePoint list.
+To publish the whole contents of an Outlook folder to SharePoint, click Publish Folder To under SharePoint Publisher toolbar, and choose the particular SharePoint list.

 Consequently, all the items in the current Outlook folder would be processed in batch and publish to the specified SharePoint list.
 On the other hand, you can monitor the progress of the publishing process with the dialog below.
 In any event, you can press ‘Cancel’ to stop and interrupt the publishing.